-Charles C. Ward, 61, was elected Chief Financial Officer and Secretary of our general partner in March 2015.
+Charles C. Ward, 62, was appointed as Interim Chief Executive Officer of our general partner in March 2023.
+Mr. Ward has served as the Chief Financial Officer and Secretary of our general partner since March 2015.
 Mr. Ward previously served as Chief Financial Officer and Treasurer of Sanchez Production Partners LLC from March 2008 until its conversion to a limited partnership in March 2015 and Secretary from July 2014 until March 2015.
 Mr. Ward also served as a Vice President of Constellation Energy Commodities Group, Inc. from November 2005 until December 2008.
 Prior to that time, he was a Vice President of Enron Creditors Recovery Corp. from March 2002 to November 2005.
+Mr. Ward holds a Bachelor in Accounting from the University of Houston and a Master in Business Administration from Rice University.